Facts About the Hotel Barge Scottish Highlander

 Currency

 The local currency in Scotland is GBP Pound Sterling.
-Scottish Highlander unable to accept credit or debit cards on board.
+Scottish Highlander is unable to accept credit or debit cards on board.

 Cycling & Walking